 History of Diamonds

-The formation of a diamond requires very precise conditions in the Earth's crust below stable continental plates.
+The formation of a diamond requires very precise conditions in the Earth's crust below the stable continental plates.
 The formation process usually takes anywhere from 1 billion to 3.3 billion years.
-The pressure and heat exerted on the stone over such a long period cause the occurance of a covalent bond between it's atoms.
+The pressure and heat exerted on the stone over such a long period cause the occurrence of a covalent bond between its atoms.
 This bond is the reason why the diamond has the highest hardness and thermal conductivity of all materials.
 Once a diamond is formed, it is carried to the surface by deep volcanic eruptions.
 These eruptions are rare and occur at a depth of 80-120 miles.
-When they reach the earth’s surface, diamonds are extracted from their hiding place, then cleaved, cut and polished until its natural beauty shines through.
+When they reach the earth’s surface, diamonds are extracted, then cleaved, cut and polished until their natural beauty shines through.

-The love for diamonds began in India where diamonds were gathered from the country’s rivers and streams as early as the fourth century BC.
+The love for diamonds began in India, where diamonds were gathered from the country’s rivers and streams as early as the fourth century B.C.
 By the 1400s, diamonds had become more popular and were becoming fashionable accessories for Europe’s high society.
 In the early 1700s, Brazil emerged as a thriving source of diamonds just as India’s supply declined.
-They were discovered by gold miners as they sifted through the gravels of local rivers.
+Diamonds in Brazil were discovered by gold miners as they sifted through the gravels of local rivers.
 During those times, the diamond markets were evolving as the distribution of wealth fluctuated.
 The 1800s saw increased wealth across Western Europe and the United States.

 The Kimberley Process & Seller Responsibilities

 Supported by the United Nations and recognised worldwide, The Kimberley process is a standard now adopted throughout the diamond trade to monitor imports of rough diamonds and ensure they are conflict free.
-Despite recent, the process has been widely successful in stopping the flow of conflict diamonds into the open market, although some are still in circulation today.
+The process has been widely successful in stopping the flow of conflict diamonds into the open market.

 Steven Stone has a zero tolerance approach to conflict diamonds.
 We insist that all of our diamond suppliers adhere to The Kimberley process and go beyond its guidelines to fully ensure our diamonds are sourced ethically.